Iskandar Tedjasukmana: Minister of Labor

-Iskandar Tedjakusuma was appointed as a labor minister from 1951 to 1953 under two different prime ministers.
-During his two years tenure, he issued a controversial policy Emergency Act no. 15/1951 that banned labor strikes and founded Women Labor Social Committee in 1951.
-During his two years tenure, he issued a controversial policy Emergency Act no. 15/1951 that banned labor strikes and founded Women Labor Social Committee in 1951.
+Tedjakusuma was appointed as a labor minister from 1951 to 1953 under two different prime ministers.
+During his two-year tenure, he issued a controversial policy, Emergency Act No. 15/1951, that banned labor strikes.
+After the enactment of the emergency law, he created an advisory council for employment, aiming to give advice on employment mediation, labor distribution, labor expansion, vocational training for workers, and career guidance.

+Besides, he established the Women's Labor Social Committee in 1951.
 He also served as the chairman of the Labour Party's political bureau from 1951 to 1956.

 Post-ministership

-He was the candidate for People's Representative Council from Labour Party on 1955 Indonesian Constitutional Assembly election.
+Tedjasukmana was the candidate for People's Representative Council from Labour Party on 1955 Indonesian Constitutional Assembly election.
 In 1958, he authored a book titled "The Political Character of the Indonesian Trade Union Movement."
 He finished his dissertation at Cornell University in 1961 with the title of "The Development of Labor Policy and Legislation in the Republic."

 Personal life

-Tedjakusuma married to a Minangnese women.
-He died in 1981.
-His grandson, Jason Tedjasukmana, is a Head Of Corporate Communications Google Indonesia (2016–present).
+Tedjakusuma was married to a Minangkabau woman.
+He died on 30 October 1981 and was buried in Tanah Kusir Cemetery.
+His grandson, Jason Tedjasukmana, is the Head of Corporate Communications at Google Indonesia (2016–present).